uhafner/warnings-ng-plugin-devenv/README.md

 The build scripts from the last section can also be started using one of the IntelliJ launchers `Build and Deploy [module-name]`.
 These launchers build the corresponding plugin and deploy it into Jenkins.
-(Note: there is currently an [IntelliJ bug](https://youtrack.jetbrains.com/issue/IDEA-218250) open, so that sometimes the script is started in the wrong folder.)

 ## Acceptance Test Harness